briatte/ida/README.md

 * Typography nerds: all documents require [Open Sans](https://www.google.com/webfonts#UsePlace:use/Collection:Open+Sans) and [Signika Negative](https://www.google.com/webfonts#UsePlace:use/Collection:Signika+Negative) from Google Web Fonts.

 The course also uses a few files from the `code/` and `data/` folder.
 Most documents can be downloaded on the fly if needed.

+Everything got done on a MacBook Air running OS X 10.8, using Chrome, GitHub, R and RStudio, with some help from Terminal and TextMate.

 ## VERSION